X-ray and Radio campaign of the Z-source GX 340+0: discovery of X-ray polarization and its implications: Observations and Data Reduction

 \subsection{NuSTAR}

-\nustar\ \citep{Harrison2013ApJ...770..103H} carried out four Target of Opportunity (ToO) observations of \src\ on 2024 March 27, 28, 31, and April 1, for a total of 47.3~ks of filtered exposure (details of the observations are mentioned in Table~\ref{tab:obslog}).
+\nustar\ \citep{Harrison2013ApJ...770..103H} carried out four Target of Opportunity (ToO) observations of \src\ on 2024 March 27, 28, 31, and April 1, for a total of 47.3~ks of filtered exposure (details of the observations are given in Table~\ref{tab:obslog}).
 The data were processed using the standard \nustar\ Data Analysis Software (\textsc{NuSTARDAS}) version 2.1.2 available under \textsc{HEASoft} 6.33, and with the CALDB version 20240405.
-We extracted the source events with a circular region of 120$\arcsec$ in radius with the centroid coordinates RA = 16h 45m 47.7s, DEC = -45$\degr$ 36$\arcmin$ 40$\arcsec$.0.
-We also defined a background region in a source-free region with a circular region of radius 120$\arcsec$ with the centroid coordinates RA = 16h 46m 20.1184s, DEC = -45$\degr$ 29$\arcmin$ 33$\arcsec$.231.
+We extracted the source events with a circular region of 120$\arcsec$ in radius with the centroid coordinates RA = 16h 45m 47.7s, DEC = -45$^\circ$ 36$\arcmin$ 40$\farcs$0.
+We also defined a background region in a source-free region with a circular region of radius 120$\arcsec$ with the centroid coordinates RA = 16h 46m 20.1184s, DEC = -45$^\circ$ 29$\arcmin$ 33$\farcs$231.
 We ran the \texttt{nupipeline} task to process the data and \texttt{nuproducts} to generate light curves and spectra.
-The light curves were binned with 128~s bins, and the spectra were regrouped to have a minimum of 30~counts per spectral bin.
+The light curves were binned with 128~s bins, and the spectra from the focal plane modules A and B (denoted as FPMA/FPMB) were regrouped to have a minimum of 30~counts per spectral bin.
 To facilitate comparison between the different instruments, we generated Crab-normalized light curves in different energy bands.
-We utilized the observation from 2024 March 18 (ObsID 11002303004, exposure=4.983~ks) and extracted the source region with centroid coordinates RA = 5h 34m 30.9s, DEC = +22$\degr$ 00$\arcmin$ 53$\arcsec$.0 with a 200$\arcsec$ radius, and a background region with centroid coordinates RA = 5h 34m 21.1461s, DEC = +21$\degr$ 52$\arcmin$ 55$\arcsec$.149, with a 150$\arcsec$ radius.
+We utilized the observation from 2024 March 18 (ObsID 11002303004, exposure=4.983~ks) and extracted the source region with centroid coordinates RA = 5h 34m 30.9s, DEC = +22$^\circ$ 00$\arcmin$ 53$\farcs$0 with a 200$\arcsec$ radius, and a background region with centroid coordinates RA = 5h 34m 21.1461s, DEC = +21$^\circ$ 52$\arcmin$ 55$\farcs$149, with a 150$\arcsec$ radius.